Menard Reception & Classification Center

 Opened: July 2004

-Menard Correctional Center is the parent institution for Menard Reception & Classification Center
+Menard Correctional Center is the parent institution for Menard Reception & Classification Center.

-Offenders housed at the Menard Reception and Classification Center are not allowed regular visits, except legal when working on a current legal case.
+Individuals in Custody housed at the Menard Reception and Classification Center are not allowed regular visits, except legal when working on a current legal case.

 711 Kaskaskia Street